Swan Plain

 Swan Plain is a hamlet in the Canadian province of Saskatchewan.
+It is just south of the Porcupine Hills along Highway 8.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Swan Plain had a population of 5 living in 6 of its 12 total private dwellings, a change of from its 2016 population of 15.
 With a land area of 0.2 km2, it had a population density of in 2021.